PowerGridModel/power-grid-model/docs/quickstart.md

 ```

 A basic self_test function is provided to check if the installation was successful
-and there are no build errors, segfaults, undefined symbols, etc.
+and there are no build errors, segmentation violations, undefined symbols, etc.
 The function should be imported and called by a user by running following commands:

 ```python